TroyFoote/noSQL_UK_Food_Standards_Agency_Analysis/README.md

 You will need to compare the geocode to find the nearest locations.
 Search within 0.01 degree on either side of the latitude and longitude.
 You will need to use the aggregation method to answer this.

+### Dependencies

+* MongoDB
+* PyMongo
+* Pretty Print
+* Json
+* Python
+* Pandas

 ### References
-UK Food Standards AgencyLinks to an external site.
+UK Food Standards Agency.
 (2022).
-UK food hygiene rating data API. https://ratings.food.gov.uk/open-data/en-GBLinks to an external site..
-Contains public sector information licensed under the Open Government Licence v3.0Links to an external site.
+UK food hygiene rating data API. https://ratings.food.gov.uk/open-data/en-GB.
+Contains public sector information licensed under the Open Government Licence v3.0.
 Accessed Sept 9, 2022 and Sept 12, 2022 with the establishment settings as follows: longitude=51.5072, latitude=-0.1276, maxdistancelimit=4567, pagesize=10000, sortoptionkey=distance, pagenumber=(1,2,3,4,5,6,7,8).